 Note: When setting up your payment accounts you are able to enter initial balances for students outstanding from your previous system.
 You can only enter initial balances ONCE so please double check you have accounted for all outstanding amounts before completing this.

-After setting up the accounts, you need to name the meals the school provides, eg Lunch.
+Once you've set up the meal accounts, you need to name the meals the school provides, eg Lunch.

-School > Meals > select Setup from the left-hand menu
+Go to School > Meals > select Setup from the left-hand menu.

 Once in Setup click on the Create Meal button.